-IM Therapeutics is developing personalized immuno-therapeutic drugs for autoimmune diseases based on the genetic risk attributed by human leukocyte antigen genes.
-The lead candidate drug is an oral small molecule that starves the autoimmune process in type 1 diabetes by blocking DQ8 on specific immune cells.
+IM Therapeutics is developing personalized immuno-therapeutic drugs for autoimmune diseases based on the genetic risk attributed by human leukocyte antigen (HLA) genes.
+Our lead candidate drug is an oral drug that starves the autoimmune process in type 1 diabetes (T1D) by blocking DQ8 on specific immune cells.
 Our goal is to preserve pancreatic beta cell function and maintain normal insulin production in at-risk and early-stage patients with type 1 diabetes.
 We are leveraging our HLA platform to expand our pipeline beyond T1D, to include drug development for Celiac disease (gluten sensitivity) as well as potential additional autoimmune diseases.

 INSULIN IS NOT A CURE

-IMT’s approach to T1D is to develop a small molecule drug that effectively starves the autoimmune process by blocking the peptide binding groove on the HLA-DQ8 gene.
-Our lead drug, IMT-002, occupies this peptide binding groove of DQ8 on the surface of APCs to block the binding of proinsulin or insulin and presentation to CD4 T-lymphocytes.
-When HLA-DQ8 function is inhibited, the immune system will no longer attack insulin producing beta-cells, thus creating the potential for at risk or early stage patients to maintain normal insulin production.
+IMT’s approach to T1D is to develop a small molecule drug that effectively starves the autoimmune process by blocking the function of DQ8 bearing cells to activate T-lymphocytes.
+Our lead drug, IMT-002, occupies this peptide binding groove of DQ8 on the surface of antigen presenting cells to block the binding of insulin and other beta-cell proteins and subsequent activation of CD4 T-cells.
+When HLA-DQ8 is blocked, the immune system will no longer attack insulin producing beta-cells, thus modifies the disease course to keep patients making their own insulin.

 Atkinson MA, Eisenbarth GS, Michels AW.
 Type 1 Diabetes.
 Lancet 2014; 383: 69-82